misshie/bioruby-ucsc-api/README.md

 ## Notes of Exceptions in Table Support
 * Table names starting with a number: Because Ruby class names cannot start with number, use the table class name starting with "T" (T for Table).
 Thus, the "2micron_est" table is supported by the `T2micron_est` class.
 * Table names starting with uppercase character: Classes for "HInv" and "NIAGene" tables are `HInv` and `NIAGene`, respectively
 * Accessing chromosome-specific tables: For example, the 'rmsk' table in hg18 is actually separated into 'chr1_rmsk', 'chr2_rmsk'...
 There is two way to access to them.
 (1) Accessing separated tables directly.
 There is no difference from other regular tables.
 However, you have to manage each separated tables.
-(2) Use abstract table classes (e.g., 'Rmsk') and their class methods ".find_by_interval' or '.find_all_by_interval'.
+(2) Use abstract table classes (e.g., 'Rmsk') and their class methods `.find_by_interval` or `.find_all_by_interval`.
 These methods look for correspondent separated tables automatically.
 However, you cannot combine with other `find_by_[field]` methods.
 Moreover, if you have to perform single- or multi-chromosomal search, you have to access separated tables individually and integrate results by yourself.
 Fortunately, recent databases, including hg19, seem not to use chromosome-specific tables.
 * For honey bee ApiMel2 database, Group*_chainDm2 and Group*_chainDm2Link tables are accessible using find(_all)_by_interval class methods of the ChainDm2 and ChainDm2Link classes.
 * Special field (column) names: Field names such as `attribute`, `valid`, `validate`, `class`, `method`, `methods`, and `type` cannot be accessed using instance methods.
 This restriction is because of the collision of method names that are internally used by ActiveRecord.
 Instead, use hash to access the field like `result[:type]`.